aeternity/protocol/channels/ON-CHAIN.md

 participants, implying that there are no disagreements.
 These operations can be committed immediately.
 There are also some unilateral transactions that need to be authenticated just by one of the participants.
-Those might have a bloch heigh timer attached to them for the other party to dispute.
+Those might have a block height timer attached to them for the other party to dispute.
 The mutually agreed ones will override all conflicting unilateral actions.

 Transactions not authenticated by everyone can be disputed via